-Reset safari browser to factory default settings on macOS Catalina
+In this segment, we are going to show you “How to Reset safari browser to factory default settings on macOS Catalina”

 Let’s start the reset Safari browser segment

-Please take a backup of your “Bookmarks…” prior to resetting Safari.
+Please take a backup of your “Bookmarks…” before resetting Safari.

 - Firstly, navigate to Go in Finder and select Go to Folder.

-- In addition, this will open the Safari folder and from here we need to look for bookmarks.plist, this file contains the backup of all your bookmarks.
+- Besides, this will open the Safari folder and from here we need to look for bookmarks.plist, this file contains the backup of all your bookmarks.

 - However, you can either transfer these files to online storage or copy them to a flash drive as a backup of your bookmarks.

 - Now as we have taken the backup of our bookmarks therefore we can proceed to reset the Safari web browser.

 In this method, we need to remove all the below-given options.

 - Saved logins and passwords